-Come join our team as we use cutting edge analyses to make medicine and healthcare more accessible for everyone and especially to those burdened by rare genetic diseases.
-Our Variant Analysts are involved in all aspects of analysis work from project inception to reporting our findings to physicians, researchers, and clinics on discovery of molecular variation in DNA and RNA sequences and the consequences of those variations.
-We strive to help pediatric and adult patients facing diagnostic odysseys as they search for answers and therapeutic treatments that may impact their clinical management and/or their overall quality of life.
-Our Center works toward the goal of improving medical and scientific understanding of diseases to assist patients and healthcare providers.
+Come join our team as we work on cutting edge techniques to make medicine and healthcare more accessible and affordable for all.
+Our software developers are involved in the design and execution of projects related to studies investigating variants in DNA sequences and the changes identified from these sequences, with the goal of improving our understanding of disease and better serving patients and healthcare providers.
+We also strive to help pediatric and adult patients facing diagnostic odysseys as they search for answers and therapeutic treatments that may impact their clinical management and/or overall quality of life.

-Master’s degree in genetics, pathology, medical laboratory science or a related field and one (1) year of related experience required.
-Work experience may NOT substitute for education requirement.
+- Bachelor’s degree in Software Engineering, Computer Science, or a related field and five (5) years of related experience are required.
+Work experience may not substitute for education requirements.

 - Familiarity with omics data and molecular diagnostic use cases

-Phase 1 – A 30-minute screen with the analysis team manager to get acquainted and learn more about the Center for Computational Genomics and Data Sciences (CGDS)
+Phase 1 – A 30-minute screen with the engineering manager to get acquainted and learn more about the Center for Computational Genomics and Data Sciences (CGDS)

-Phase 2 Virtual ‘Onsite’ – About 2 hours and 30 minutes which includes a 10-minute break between each session
+Phase 2 Virtual ‘Onsite’ – About 3 hours and 15 minutes including 10-minute break in between each session

-- Meet with other senior team researchers –30 minutes
+- Meet with some of the Center’s senior researchers –30 minutes

-- Introduction to the Director of the Center, Dr. Elizabeth Worthey, wrap-up conversation with analysis team manager – 30 minutes
+- Introduction to the Director of the Center, Dr. Elizabeth Worthey, wrap-up conversation with engineering manager – 30 minutes

 LEARN MORE ABOUT US